-- --- Create jobs accessible to low/moderate-income persons - --- Provide access to credit for community development that promotes long-term economic and social viability - --- Empower low/moderate-income persons living in federally-assisted and public housing to achieve self-sufficiency
+- --- Create jobs accessible to low/moderate-income persons - --- Provide access to credit for community development that promotes long-term economic and social viability

+--- Empower low/very low-income persons living in federally-assisted and public housing to achieve self-sufficiency

-Lancaster's five-year Consolidated Plan will create a unified strategy for community development and revitalization and promote partnerships among local institutions, nonprofit organizations, developers, community leaders, citizens and City officials.
+The joint Lancaster City and County five-year Consolidated Plan will create a unified strategy for community development and revitalization and promote partnerships among local institutions, nonprofit organizations, developers, community leaders, citizens and City officials.
 The process to develop the Plan will enable the City to bring together its needs and resources to develop and coordinate effective housing and community development activities.
 The five-year Consolidated Plan for Lancaster will contain a strategic plan which brings the needs and resources identified together into a unified, coordinated planning/ submission document.
 To develop a unified strategy, the City (with the assistance of citizens and community agencies) will undergo a comprehensive housing and community development self-analysis.
 As part of this analysis, the City will (1) inventory all of its resources, (2) identify its priority needs, (3) establish its housing and community development objectives, and (4) develop a coordinated strategy to achieve its objectives and resolve priority needs.

-The document will also contain a one-year "Action Plan" that lists the activities the City will undertake during the next Program year using funds under the CDBG, HOME, ESG, and other programs for meeting housing and community development objectives.
+The City creates a one-year "Action Plan" that lists the activities the City will undertake during the next Program year using funds under the CDBG program for meeting housing and community development objectives.
 The one-year "Action Plan" will (1) describe the projects to be undertaken, (2) identify the location of each project, and (3) name the organization that will implement each project.
 A revised "Action Plan" will be developed during each year of the five-year Consolidated Plan period.

-Citizen Participation will be a very important consideration in the formation of the City's Consolidated Plan.
+Citizen Participation will be a very important consideration in the formation of the City's Consolidated Plan and Action Plan.
 The City will adopt and implement a detailed "Citizen Participation Plan.'
 The public will have timely access to information relevant to the planning process.
 The City will make available to the public information regarding (1) the amount of Federal financial assistance that it expects to receive, (2) the range of activities that may be undertaken with the money, and (3) estimates of the number of persons expected to benefit from funded projects.
-Three public hearings will be held concerning the Consolidated Plan.
-The hearings will be conducted at three different stages in the Plan development process.